aimotrens/ktmpl/README.md

 The first `ktmpl` call will process `values.yml` and replaces the CI environment variable.
 The result is piped into the second `ktmpl` call which processes the template files with the values from the first call.
 The result from the second call is piped into `kubectl apply` which applies the manifests to the Kubernetes cluster.

+The preffered way on Gitlab CI is to write the output to a file and then use `kubectl apply -f xxx.yml` to apply the manifests.
+Now you can store the output file as artifact to view the result of the templating process for debugging purposes.

 # Exclude directories